 - New York State to dedicate 40% or more of climate investment to environmental justice and low-income communities.

 - The creation of good local jobs in clean energy and protections for workers impacted by the current transition.

 - New York to create an ambitious program to transition the state to a 100% clean energy economy by holding corporate polluters accountable for their damage to our air, water, and climate.

 Community solar can refer to both community-owned projects as well as third party-owned systems whose electricity is shared by a community.
 The purpose of community solar is to provide members of a community access to the benefits of solar power even if they cannot install solar panels on their own property.
 Community solar projects can take several forms, from community group purchasing, off-site shared solar, or on-site shared arrays.
 The graphic below illustrates the various ways community solar can be implemented:

 Our work in community solar currently focuses on community group purchasing with houses of worship and other nonprofit organizations on Long Island through PowerUp Solar.
 This work is part of a larger movement to democratize our energy systems.
 Energy democracy means centering community ownership, decision-making, and equity at the heart of a renewable energy economy.

-Contact our Sustainability Organizer at Rmadden@lipc.org to learn more and get involved!
+Contact our Sustainability Organizer at Rmadden@lipc.org or 516-541-1006 x 13 to learn more about these campaigns & get involved!
 You can also fill out our NY Renews Campaign Pledge to sign up for volunteer opportunities.